American Physical Society

 Citation:

-"For outstanding contributions to theoretical relativity, including the Newman-Penrose formalism, Kerr-Newman solution, Heaven, and null foliation theory.
+"For outstanding contributions to theoretical relativity, including the Newman-Penrose formalism, Kerr-Newman solution, Heaven, and foliation theory.
 For his intellectual passion, generosity and honesty, which have inspired and represented a model for generations of relativists."

 Background: